-We also see the historic Fullerton Hotel, on our way to the three towers that make up the Marina Bay Sands hotel and the observation deck, 200 metres (650 feet) above sea level, perched on Tower 3 of the hotel.
+We also see the historic Fullerton Hotel, on our way to the three towers that make up the Marina Bay Sands hotel.
+Our group have passes to go to the Observation Deck, some 200 metres (650 feet) above sea level, perched on Tower 3 of the hotel.
 I manage to photograph the amazing infinity pool (reserved for hotel guests) by leaning out from the observing deck to grab a shot.
-The view of Gardens by the Bay below the towers, as well as the city and harbour are fantastic from this vantage point.
-The Marina Bay Sands hotel has one of only two casinos, and a huge number of high end shops in a vast mall under the main hotel.
+The view of Gardens by the Bay below the towers, as well as the city and harbour are fantastic from this high vantage point.
+The Marina Bay Sands hotel has one of only two casinos in Singapore, and a huge number of high end shops in a vast mall under the main hotel.

 Our bus takes us to the entrance to Gardens by the Bay – a 100 hectare (250 acre) spectacularly designed park, home to an amazing variety of rare plants housed in giant, innovative domed conservatories.
 There are several different regions and ecosystems to discover, but we only have time to explore two: the Flower Dome and the Cloud Forest.